Donard20/Eskwelabs-SQL-Training-for-Public-/README.md

 ## Used By

-This project and exercises is used by the following companies:
+This project and exercises are used by the following companies:

 - [Eskwelabs](https://www.eskwelabs.com/)